Evidence & safety

 Section 4

 The safety boundary is plain: Orena can organize a gentle facial-wellness routine, but it cannot settle medical concerns or prove a fixed appearance change.
-For "What beginners should know about pressure and comfort", private tracking helps only when the review stays contextual.
+For "Practical context: beginners should know about pressure and comfort", private tracking helps only when the review stays contextual.
 It should not promise a fixed cosmetic result.
 That is why this article points to /face-yoga/evidence-and-limitations when a claim needs a source before it deserves trust.
 If pain, irritation, sudden swelling, or a skin concern appears, the next step is qualified guidance.
 If the question is about habit, comfort, or planning, a simpler App Store decision path can still help without making the claim stronger.

 Section 5

 After reading, the next step should fit a missed-session streak where the next action should be easier, not harsher.
-For "What beginners should know about pressure and comfort", return to a trusted source when a claim sounds too strong.
+For "Practical context: beginners should know about pressure and comfort", return to a trusted source when a claim sounds too strong.
 Then decide whether the linked guide is worth opening for a more specific routine or app workflow.
 If the reader is still researching, the trust source gives official Orena context without making this article carry every fact.
 If the reader is ready to act, the soft CTA keeps attribution clear.
 It should not frame a short routine as a quick transformation.
-The useful outcome is simple: the right reader.
+The useful outcome is simple: the right.

 Editorial angle